 Arthroscopic surgery causes less trauma than open surgery, minimizes scarring, and allows for quicker recovery, making it the preferred procedure when your joints require surgical repair.
 The physicians at Barrington Orthopedic Specialists specialize in arthroscopic surgery, so you can count on their extensive experience to provide optimal repair of tendons, ligaments, and cartilage.
-To learn more about arthroscopic surgery, book an appointment online or call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.
+To learn more about arthroscopic surgery, call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.

 Arthroscopic surgery is a minimally invasive surgery used to diagnose and treat conditions that affect your joints.
 It’s performed using a pencil-thin arthroscope that your doctor inserts into the joint through a small incision.